+A couple hundred cases in a state of 3 million people don’t sound like much to worry about.
 Still, when not detected and treated early, the unpleasant symptoms of Lyme disease can last for years.
-Knowing these facts will help you reduce the odds of getting it in the first place:

 - Mild eye infections

-- Paralysis of the facial muscles (Bell's palsy)
+- Paralysis of your facial muscles (Bell's palsy)

 - Muscle and joint pain